Undergraduate Policies and Procedures

-The University of Texas at Dallas will excuse a student from class or other required activities for the observance of a religious holy day (including travel time) for a religion whose places of worship are exempt from property tax under Section 11.20, of the Texas Tax Code.
+The University of Texas at Dallas will excuse a student from class or other required activities, including examinations and travel time, for the observance of a religious holy day for a religion whose places of worship are exempt from property tax under Section 11.20, of the Texas Tax Code.

 Students are encouraged to notify the instructor or activity sponsor as soon as possible regarding the absence, preferably in advance of the assignment.